HugoGresse/Anecdote/README.md

 Contribution
 ------
-Fill free to contribute to this application (fork and make a pull-request).
+Feel free to contribute to this application (fork and make a pull-request).

 Author
 ------